aochagavia/rocket/readme.md

 <kbd>&rightarrow;</kbd> | Rotate right
 <kbd>Space</kbd>        | Shoot

-### Running it with Cargo
+### Running Rocket

+You'll need to install SDL2 on your system - there are detailed instructions [here](https://github.com/Rust-SDL2/rust-sdl2).
-As always, it is a real pleasure to work with Cargo.
-You only need the following:
+And as always, it is a real pleasure to work with Cargo.
+After that you only need the following:
 ```
 cargo run --release
 ```